MaurusGubser/VatorexClassifier/README.md

 One has to define a model, a list of parameters and a range for each parameter.
 Then, a grid search over those parameter ranges is performed.
 The statistics of the 10 best performing models are stored in "GridSearch_Statistics".
 The true positive and misclassified images (false positive, false negative) are stored in a subfolder of "Evaluation_Images".

 *Evaluate model*
 One has to define the path to the test data, the path to a pre-trained model and a model name, which is used for the export.
-The F1, precision and recall score are computed and the true positive and misclassified images (false positive, false negative) are stored in a subfolder "Evaluation_Images".
+The F1, precision and recall scores are computed and saved in a json-file, and the true positive and misclassified images (false positive, false negative) are stored in a subfolder "Evaluation_Images".